brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 ![A Life On This Planet -- Temples](/assets/images/nanoglyphs/016-postgres-13/life-planet-temples@2x.jpg)

-This week I watched Attenborough's latest _A Life On Our Planet_ (a single film rather than a series) and would recommend it.
+Last week I watched Attenborough's latest _A Life On Our Planet_ (a single film rather than a series) and would recommend it.
 It's the same beautiful footage that we've come to expect from _Planet Earth_ and nominally framed as a biography of Attenborough himself, but he's careful to remind us that humanity's impact has been significant, even within just the bounds of his own lifetime, having vastly increased our population, decreased the wild habitat left on Earth, and produced astounding levels of pollution.
 He describes how noticeably more difficult it is to find wildlife for his current productions compared to those earlier in his career -- Earth's biodiversity has been shrinking, and still is.

 He goes on to point out that although it's a difficult problem, there are quite a few well-understood mitigations known to be effective.
 Richer and better-educated societies have fewer children -- reducing global poverty and educating young girls would stabilize human population.
 Protecting even a third of coastal areas from fishing would produce a disproportionately large opportunity for marine populations to stabilize.
 Diets with a heavier emphasis on plants over meats are vastly more eco-efficient.
 Countries like Costa Rica act as real world role models in how it's possible to reverse deforestation.